 Lane splitting can be the cause for accidents due to little amount of space to maneuver through.
 If an accident occurs while the motorcyclist is lane splitting, more times than not, the driver will blame the rider for the accident.
 Also, if the insurance adjuster or a police report finds the motorcyclist’s carelessness or the unsafe riding as for the cause of the accident, the rider may find it difficult to recover damages.
 Thus, it is probably best motorcyclist immediately seek advice from an experienced motorcycle attorney.
-Hiring an attorney may help preserve your claim.
+Hiring a Los Angeles motorcycle accident lawyer may help preserve your claim.
 Also, one of the most detrimental things a motorcyclist can do is submit to an recorded statement to the opposing insurance company.
 If you were involved in an motorcycle accident you call us directly and request a free consultation.

 Factors Which May Help Your Motorcycle Accident Lane Splitting Claim:

 You were riding carefully and were not speeding or weaving between cars;